Facilities and Services Available for Disabled Guests

 Essential Companion ticket

 Booking with an access card: If you already have an access card with the +1 or +2 symbol then you simply book the tickets for the access card holder and essential companion on Paultons Park website.
-The booking system will prompt you to enter the access card holders name and access card ID.
+The booking system will prompt you to enter the access card holder’s name and access card ID.
 Your access card ID is the number on the front of your access card.
 Book disabled guest and essential companion ticket link

 Booking without an access card: If you do not wish to purchase the access card and only want access at Paultons Park then to get an essential companion ticket you can register your access requirements for Paultons Park.
 You should allow 10 days for your application to be processed.
 This is the same application you use if you don’t have an access card and require a queue assist pass.
 Register your access needs with Paultons Park application form link

-queue assist
+queue assist Scheme

-Unable to queue but Don’t have an access card?: If you do not not have an access card and wish to purchase one I have a full blog post detailing the process.
-Access card blog post link If you don’t want an access card only want access at Paultons park then in order to use queue assist you can register your access Reequipments on Paultons Website.
+Unable to queue but don’t have an access card?: If you do not have an access card and wish to purchase one I have a full blog post detailing the process.
+Access card blog post link If you don’t want an access card only want access at Paultons park then in order to use queue assist you can register your access requirements on Paultons Website.
 You should allow 5 days for Applications to be Processed.
 Please note: this is the same application you use if you don’t have an access card and require an essential companion ticket.
 Book disabled guest and essential companion ticket link

 Arrivals